|

 setting us free from the power of death, but making Christ the very definition

-the cross, that we might die to sin and live to righteousness," and again
+the cross, that we might die to sin and live to righteousness."
+When the Father

 went to judge His Son, He found that none of His sin was His own, so He